-Mix of 2021 LTIP Instruments

-Annual LTIP Stock Performance Restricted

-Position Target of Base Salary Options SARs Share Units Share Units

-President and Chief Executive Officer 279%(1) 55% 6% Nil 39%

-Senior Vice-Presidents 85% 100%
+Mix of 2022 LTIP Instruments Position Annual LTIP Tarαet of Base Salarv Stock Options SARs Performance Share Units Restricted Share Units President and Chief Executive Officer 279%(1) 55% 6% Nil 39% Senior Vice-Presidents 85% 100%

-Represents the grant award received by Mr. Eckert when he entered into a second Employment Agreement with the Corporation on July 16, 2020, annualized over the three-year term of his employment
+(1) Represents the grant award received by Mr. Eckert when he entered into a second Employment Agreement with the Corporation on July 16, 2020, annualized over the three-year term of his employment agreement, and an additional grant awarded on September 15, 2022 annualized over the two year extended term of his employment agreement.

-SUMMARY OF THE STOCK OPTION PLAN, RSU/PSU PLAN AND THE SHARE APPRECIATION PLAN 2012 STOCK OPTION PLAN
+SUMMARY OF THE STOCK OPTION PLAN, RSU/PSU PLAN AND THE SHARE APPRECIATION PLAN

+2012 STOCK OPTION PLAN

 The 2012 Stock Option Plan was adopted on December 20, 2012.
-This long-term incentive plan is intended to: (i) attract and retain the services of selected employees and officers of the Corporation or an affiliate (as defined in the CBA), which is also a related person as defined under Section 251 of the

-Income Tax Act (Canada), and any other entity declared by the Board to an affiliated entity for the purpose of the 2012 Stock Option Plan (each an "Affiliated Entity"), who are in a position to make a material contribution to the successful operation of the business; (ii) provide a meaningful incentive to Management to lead the Corporation through the turnaround of its business; and (iii) more closely align the interests of management with those of the Shareholders.
+This long-term incentive plan is intended to: (i) attract and retain the services of selected employees and officers of the Corporation or an affiliate (as defined in the CBA), which is also a related person as defined under Section 251 of the Income Tax Act (Canada), and any other entity declared by the Board to an affiliated entity for the purpose of the 2012 Stock Option Plan (each an "Affiliated Entity"), who are in a position to make a material contribution to the successful operation of the business; (ii) provide a meaningful incentive to Management to lead the Corporation through the turnaround of its business; and (iii) more closely align the interests of management with those of the Shareholders.